huynggg/drafts-cli/README.md

-# Clone of Drafts as a TUI app
+# A clone of Drafts as a TUI app